-Palaeolandscape implication: At site Q an Early Iron Age settlement was found on top of an isolated oligotrophic peat ‘’dome’’, formed within a Phragmites peat environment at the margin of the estuarine landscape.
-Pegs of the settlement construction were dated at ± 645 to 625 BC.
+Palaeolandscape implication: At site Q an Early Iron Age settlement was found on top of an isolated oligotrophic peat ‘dome’, formed within a Phragmites peat environment at the margin of the estuarine landscape.
+Pegs of the settlement construction were dated at ± 645–625 BC.
 The oligotrophic peat layer below the settlement gave dates between ± 845 BC (base) and ± 800 BC (top).
 This indicates that between 850 and 650 BC the marginal zone of the peat area was not frequently flooded (quiet phase) and that between 650 and 600 BC the marginal peat zone of the estuary had permanent settlements.
 The salt-marsh clay deposition on top of the Early Iron Age settlement shows that this situation changed after 600 BC.
 The site was inundated during storm periods and these floodings are related to the active marine phase between 600 and 400 BC.

-A clay wedge at this site in the Holland Peat at a depth of about 3 m –NAP, was not 14C dated.
+A clay wedge at this site in the Holland Peat at a depth of about 3 m –NAP was not 14C dated.
 The clay layer found in the southwestern part of the Assendelverpolders might be related with the Cheneopodicaea peak 3a of site A17 in Assendelft Noord dated at ± 1230 BC.

-<h1>Location Site F(AF)
+<h1>Location: Site F(AF)

-Table A5.11: 14C dates of IPP excavation in Assendelverpolders site F(AF).
-Reference: Hallewas, 1987
+Table A5.11.
+14C dates of IPP excavation in Assendelverpolders site F(AF) (Hallewas, 1987)